Kattafuah/jomacs-terraform-project/README.md

 This is a cloud project aimed at testing my knowledge and understanding of infrastructure as code (IaC) via the use of terraform to provision AWS resources.
 It also tests my understanding and utilization of CI/CD via the Github Actions tool.

 ## Objective
-Create a secure VPC environment in AWS using Terraform where an EC2 instance is running an Nginx web server.
+To create a secure VPC environment in AWS using Terraform where an EC2 instance is running an Nginx web server.
 The EC2 instance should reside within a private subnet and should be accessible to the outside world via a load balancer.
 Traffic to the EC2 instance should be routed through a NAT gateway.

 ## Project Structure